robfromboulder/tugboat/README.md

 # Tugboat
 Docker utility container for Graylog server and plugin development

-This container provides `graylog-project`, `javac` and `mvn` utilities needed for Graylog 6.1 development, packaged on an Ubuntu base.
+This container provides `graylog-project`, `javac` and `mvn` utilities needed for Graylog 6.1 plugin development, packaged on an Ubuntu base.
 This container is not designed to run as a daemon -- instead it executes a single command (using the current working directory) and then stops and removes itself.

 [![CodeFactor](https://www.codefactor.io/repository/github/robfromboulder/tugboat/badge)](https://www.codefactor.io/repository/github/robfromboulder/tugboat)